apache/pulsar/site2/website-next/versioned_docs/version-2.6.3/administration-zk-bk.md

 # Point to local ZK quorum
 zkServers=zk1.example.com:2181,zk2.example.com:2181,zk3.example.com:2181

+#It is recommended to set this parameter.
+Otherwise, BookKeeper can't start normally in certain environments (for example, Huawei Cloud).
+advertisedAddress=
 ```

 To change the ZooKeeper root path that BookKeeper uses, use `zkLedgersRootPath=/MY-PREFIX/ledgers` instead of `zkServers=localhost:2181/MY-PREFIX`.